Tenchi2xh/CRT/doc/thesis/chapters/xx_rendering.md

 ### Class structure

+In the following class diagram are all the main classes involved in the rendering of a scene.
+The `Tracer` class contains the static methods responsible for the actual ray tracing.
+They are invoked with a `Scene` object as a parameter, which contains all of the other classes.
+Also, we can notice that the `CSG` operators follow the *composite* design pattern, being an `Entity` composed of other `Entity`.

 \customfig{uml/rendering_edit.eps}{Rendering process class diagram}{}

 ## Ray tracing

+- Reverse path of a light ray
+- Accumulate all colors along the way
+- Recursion
+- 3d diagram with virtual screen and pixels

 Ray:

 $$ \vec{o} + t\vec{r} $$

 Sphere:
 Ray-sphere intersection:

+- Diagram

 ### Process

+- Parallel via Java 8
+- Find closest
+- Keep distance in memory for falloff
+- For each light
+    - Find if intersection point is hit by light
+    - Compute color
+    - Bounce if reflective, recurse

 \customfig{uml/rendering_activity.eps}{Rendering process activity diagram}{}

 ### Constructive solid geometry

 \customfig{img/csg.png}{A piano foot obtained from CSG operations}{}

+#### Union
+#### Difference
+#### Intersection

+### Background projections

+- Take other 3d diagram and apply projection
+- List projections

+### Depth of field

+- Vector shifting diagram
+- Aperture shape diagrams
+- Effect of aperture
+- Effect of focal distance
+- Number of DOF samples
+- List shapes with a few pics

+### Materials
+#### Procedural texturing
+#### Bump mapping
+#### UV Mapping

+### Misc

+- Gamma value
+- Super-sampling factor